Re-reading "Year of Yes" 10+ years later

 A book marketed as a cross between Gone Girl and P-Valley?
 A must-read that centers on “two missing erotic dancers from Atlanta’s most notorious gentlemen's club and the woman committed to finding them.”
 I can’t decide if the pacing was slow or if I was just impatient and greedy.
 I breezed through the chapters, desperate to know what happened.
 I had some strong guesses based on the comps, but still found the moment that everything clicked into place to be super satisfying.
 But be warned: the characters make such bad choices over and over that you’ll want to jump into the book and shake them.

-The critically-acclaimed writer and producer found herself confronted with the sharp truth just a few years prior: “You never say yes to anything,” her sister Delorse said.
-Those six words became the wake-up call that fueled Shonda’s year-long yes project.
+The critically acclaimed writer and producer found herself confronted with the sharp truth just a few years before penning the book: “You never say yes to anything,” her sister Delorse said.
+Those six words became the wake-up call that fueled Shonda’s year-long “yes” project.
 A former wallflower, she conquered her fears of everything from giving commencement speeches to simply accepting compliments.

-At the time, as a fellow wallflower, I related deeply to Shonda’s blend into the background vibe.
+A fellow wallflower at the time, I related deeply to Shonda’s blend-in-the-background vibe.
 But similarly, I’d started to become uncomfortable in my own comfort zone, wondering what it’d be like to take some leaps too.
-So after finishing the book, I had my own little year of yes, which involved completely overhauling my life: quitting my job just because and moving across the country.
-Good times.
+It was around that time that I moved to New York City.
+I had two suitcases filled with my belongings and the biggest of dreams.

-Re-reading this book 10 years later felt like having a long-overdue check-in with a longtime mentor.
+I’ve been doing a lot of soul-searching, and re-reading this book more than 10 years later felt like a long-overdue check-in with a longtime mentor.
 We’re both older and wiser.
-Now in completely different places in our lives than when we first met.
-And while it’s easy to reconnect and fall back on old wisdom, there’s always a new lesson to be learned.
+Now, we are in completely different places in our lives than when we first met.
+It was easy to reconnect and fall back on old wisdom, but there was also a new lesson to be learned.

-That’s a really long-winded way of saying I’ve officially ditched my usual goal-setting method this year, in favor of simple intentions.
+Now, that’s a really long-winded way of saying I’ve officially ditched my usual goal-setting method this year, in favor of simple intentions.
 Small, but mighty-yeses.
-For the sake of time, I won’t share them all, but here are a few of my more bookish ones.
+For the sake of time, I won’t share them all, but here are a few of my more bookish ones for 2026.

 For the first time in a long time, I don’t want to read a certain number of books.
 In recent years, doing so has felt stifling and pressurized to pick up buzzy titles I had no interest in actually reading to stay on track.
-Now, I’m just going to read when the spirit moves me, and we’ll see when/if that equals 10,000 pages.
+Now, I’m just going to read when the spirit moves me, and we’ll see when and if that equals 10,000 pages.

 I love all of the books in her Skyland series, so I figured that it’d be fun to check out the rest of her titles.
 If you’ve read any, where should I start?